 IKE Assured® is a process of accrediting innovation skills and competencies.
 It acts as a barometer for assessing the innovation culture readiness.
 It is used by organisations such as EDF Energy, Thales, MBDA Missile Systems, University of Plymouth, London Southbank University amongst others to demonstrate the value and relevance of the innovation skills and competency development within their learning and training programmes.

-IKE Assured® is an accreditation process used by organisations wishing to demonstrate the value and relevance of innovation skills and competencies within learning and development programmes.
-IKE Assured can be used as a key differentiator to attract and retain employees.
+IKE Assured® can be used as a key differentiator to attract and retain employees.
 It also signals to employees and stakeholders the organisation’s focus on developing a culture of innovation.

 The IKE Assured Accreditation Framework was published in 2013 in the prestigious Science in Parliament Journal.
 Click here to read the article.

-IKE Assured® is suitable for any organisation wishing to demonstrate that their educational, training and professional development programmes foster creative thinking and develop innovation skills and competencies that create a culture of innovation.
+IKE Assured® is suitable for any public or private sector organisation wishing to demonstrate that their educational, training and professional development programmes that foster creative thinking and develop innovation skills and competencies that supports the creation of an innovation culture.

-Thus, ensuring an effective and sustainable innovation skills and capability.
+Thus, ensuring an effective and sustainable innovation capability.

-The IKE Assured accreditation process follows six steps:
+The IKE Assured® accreditation process follows five steps:

 “As part of our continuous improvement within Learning, Training and Development at EDF Energy, we wanted to strengthen the innovation skills developed within two of our Campus Training programmes (EDF Energy & Me! and the Structured Approach to Training – SAT) and assess the innovation skills and competencies that are being developed at different levels skills in people as a result of these programmes.
 We also wanted to highlight the value of developing creative problem-solving capability in our people.